-No matter how you structure your fasting dietary practices, an important question to answer is, “What should you eat after a fast?” or “What are the best foods to break a fast?”
+No matter how you structure your fasting dietary practices, an important question to answer is, “What are the best foods to break a fast?”

-In this article, we will take a look at the best foods to break a fast to give you some ideas for what to eat after fasting to feel your best and maximize your results.
+Well, in this article, we will take a look at how to break your fast the right way, feel your best, and maximize the health benefits of your fast.

 Let’s dive in!